 Why do mattresses lose support in the middle first?

 It's easy to picture a mattress wearing out evenly, all over, the way a tire does.
 It doesn't.
-The middle goes first — and not by chance.
+The middle tends to change first — and not by chance.
 It comes down to two things: where your weight actually rests, and how the mattress underneath it is built.

 Where your weight actually goes.